Last Updated on April 15, 2021 by Helga Dosa

-A treasure chest rich in nature, art, history, folklore and culinary traditions, here you will find, among other gems, the famous and extraordinary Rocca di San Leo, the Teatro Angelo Mariani in Sant’ Agata Féltria (one of the oldest in Italy), The 15th century Rocca Ubaldinesca in Sassocorvaro, the 13th century Convento di Montefiorentino near the village of Frontino, the market town of Pennabilli with its Santuario della Madonna delle Grazie and 11th century castle remains, Urbino – the masterpiece of Renaissance cities and important seat of learning, and innumerable pretty towns and villages in their splendid isolation high up in the hills overlooking the valleys.
-Renaissance Palazzos and Churches with fine works of art can also be found dotted around the countryside whose seasonal colours and mountainous landscape mix together to paint many dazzling scenes.
+A treasure chest rich in nature, art, history, folklore, and culinary traditions, here you will find, among other gems, the famous and extraordinary Rocca di San Leo, the Teatro Angelo Mariani in Sant’ Agata Féltria (one of the oldest in Italy), The 15th century Rocca Ubaldinesca in Sassocorvaro, the 13th century Convento di Montefiorentino near the village of Frontino, the market town of Pennabilli with its Santuario della Madonna delle Grazie and 11th-century castle remains, Urbino – the masterpiece of Renaissance cities and an important seat of learning, and innumerable pretty towns and villages in their splendid isolation high up in the hills overlooking the valleys.
+Renaissance Palazzos and Churches with fine works of art can also be found dotted around the countryside whose seasonal colors and mountainous landscape mix together to paint many dazzling scenes.

 Other attractions include the unusual landscapes in the north.
 Pietrarubbia where the Counts of Montefeltro once feuded among themselves is where you will find a strange rocky shape punctuating the skyline.
-At first, it looks like another fortification (in fact you can see the remains of Pietrarubbia castle close by), but upon closer inspection you will see that this is a rather unusual rock formation, otherwise known as the Torrione di Pietrafagnana
+At first, it looks like another fortification (in fact you can see the remains of Pietrarubbia castle close by), but upon closer inspection, you will see that this is a rather unusual rock formation, otherwise known as the Torrione di Pietrafagnana

-It is also called the dito del Gigante (the giant’s finger) because it looks like a finger pointing up towards the sky.
+It is also called the Dito del Gigante (the giant’s finger) because it looks like a finger pointing up towards the sky.
 According to legend, this territory was once the home of a brutal and domineering giant.
 The Gods attempted to eliminate the giant, but growing ever frustrated by the continual fighting, they eventually threw a bolt of lightning down to earth in a raging fit of anger.
 This caused the earth to open up and swallow the giant, who desperately attempted to free himself, although he managed to free his finger.
 Local legend also has it that over time, the giant’s finger was transformed into stone.
-Moreover, being constantly exposed to the elements, the wind and rain have eroded parts of the Torrione thereby causing a howling noise, which again according to local tradition, is known as the lamento del Gigante.
+Moreover, being constantly exposed to the elements, the wind and rain have eroded parts of the Torrione thereby causing a howling noise, which again according to local tradition, is known as the Lamento del Gigante.

 Proceeding westbound from Fano along the Via Flaminia you will eventually reach the wild and rocky Passo or Gola del Furlo where the River Candigliano flows through.
 Apart from the ancient and well-preserved tunnel that was built by Emperor Vespasiano sometime between 76 and 77 AD, here we find an area of stunning natural beauty as well as home to some rare species of wildlife.